luvit/luvit.io/articles/luvit-reborn.md

 ~/my-cool-app $ ./my-cool-app
 ```

-You app will have it's own custom main, but will have all the same
+You app will have its own custom main, but will have all the same
 builtins and globals as luvit (plus whatever other globals and
 builtins you added).